seL4/sel4-tutorials/tutorials/untyped/untyped.md

 /*-- endfilter -*/
 ```

-The above code snippet shows an example of retyping an untyped into a smaller, 4KiB untyped object.
+The above code snippet shows an example of retyping an untyped into a smaller,
+4KiB untyped capability (despite the name `seL4_UntypedObject` no object is
+created, the new untyped capability simply points to a subset of the untyped
+memory of `parent_untyped`.
+However, it is convenient to treat this memory like
-We'll refer to this snippet as we discuss each parameter in the retype invocation.
+an object for the purposes of this operation).
+We will refer to this snippet as
+we discuss each parameter in the retype invocation.
 Recall that the first
 parameter is the untyped capability being invoked to do the retype.

 #### Types

 Each object in seL4 has a specific type, and all of the type constants can be found in `libsel4`.
 Some types
 are architecture specific, while others are general across architectures.
 In the example above, we create a
-new untyped object, which can be further retyped.
-The type of the created object determines the invocations
+new untyped capability, which can be further retyped.
+All other object type parameters create kernel objects *and*
+capabilities to them, and the type of the created object (and capability) determines the invocations
-that can be made on that object.
-For example, were we to retype the object into a thread control block
+that can be made on that capability.
+For example, were we to retype into a thread control block
-(TCB -- `seL4_TCBObject`), we could then perform TCB invocations on the object, including `seL4_TCB_SetPriority`.
+(TCB -- `seL4_TCBObject`), we could then perform TCB invocations on the capability to the new TCB object, including `seL4_TCB_SetPriority`.

 #### Size

-The size argument determines the size of the new object and is specified in `size_bits`, where the corresponding object
+The size argument determines the size of the new object.
+The meaning of the argument
- size is the exponentiation, where `size_bits` is the exponent and the base is 2.
-In other words,
+depends on the object type that is being requested:

+- most objects in seL4 are fixed size, and for these, the kernel will *ignore*
+  the size argument;
+- the types `seL4_UntypedObject` and `seL4_SchedContextObject` allow a
+  variable size, which is specified in `size_bits` (more below);
+- the type `seL4_CapTableObject` is also of variable size, and the argument specifies
+  the *number of capability slots*.
+The same mechanism as for `size_bits` is used,
- the object size is 2<sup>`size_bits`</sup> in bytes.
+  but for the number of slots, not the size in bytes.

-All seL4 objects must be powers of 2 in size, however some objects are fixed-size while other objects are
- variable in size.
-The size parameter is *ignored* for fixed-sized objects and only respected by the kernel for
- variably-sized objects.
-Variably sized objects include untypeds (`seL4_UntypedObject`), CNodes (`seL4_CapTableObject`)
- and frame objects, of which the latter are architecture dependent.
+In general in seL4, if sizes are measured in bits, they are powers
+of two.
+"Bits"  does not refer to the number of bits the object takes up, but
+the bit-width that is needed to describe its contents.
+An object of bit size `n`
+measures 2<sup>`n`</sup> bytes.
+Also, generally in seL4, objects and memory
+regions are aligned to their size, i.e. an `n`-bit object is aligned to
+2<sup>`n`</sup> bytes, or, equivalently, the address of the object has 0 as its
+`n` bottom bits.

+For `retype`, it is enough to remember that the parameter `size_bits` means the
+object will measure 2<sup>`size_bits`</sup> bytes, and for `seL4_CapTableObject`
+that you are requesting 2<sup>`size_bits`</sup> slots (you can compute the size
+in bytes by taking 2<sup>`size_bits + seL4_SlotBits`</sup>).

 #### Root, node_index & node_depth

 The `root`, `node_index` and `node_depth` parameters are used to specify the CNode in which to place the new capabilities.
-Depending on the `depth` parameter, the CSlot to use is addressed by invocation or by direct addressing.
+Depending on the `depth` parameter, the CSlot to use is addressed by invocation or by direct addressing (see the [capabilities tutorial](https://docs.sel4.systems/Tutorials/capabilities.html) for an explanation of those terms).

-In the example above, `node_depth` is set to 0, which means that the `root` parameter is looked up implicitly
+In the example above, `node_depth` is set to 0, which means invocation addressing is used: the `root` parameter is
-using the CSpace root of the current thread at a depth of `seL4_WordBits`.
-So the example code specifies
+looked up implicitly using the CSpace root of the current thread at a depth of `seL4_WordBits`.
+So the example code
-the root task's CNode (`seL4_CapInitThreadCNode`).
+specifies the root task's CNode (`seL4_CapInitThreadCNode`).
 The `node_index` parameter in this case is ignored.

-If the `node_depth` value is not set to 0, then direct addressing is used with the current thread's cspace root
+If the `node_depth` value is not set to 0, then direct addressing is used with the current thread's CSpace root
 as the root.
 Then the `node_index` parameter is used to locate the CNode capability to place new capabilities in,
 at the specified `node_depth`.
 This is designed for managing multi-level CSpaces, and is not covered in this tutorial.